 - For those who want to wind down at the end of the week there are plenty of great bars and restaurants nearby to explore.

-you wind something down, you gradually reduce its activity until it stops completely.
+2 [wind something down] gradually reduce activity until something stops completely

 - The board of directors voted to wind down the business after learning orders continued to drop in the second quarter.

 - If you do that, you could wind up in jail or find yourself being sued for millions.